 But what happened next would culminate in his bankruptcy in 1906, the failure of his greatest project, and the suppression of historical and scientific understanding of what it even meant.

-By 1901, with the experimentation station nearing completion, Tesla needed more money and approached Morgan.
+By 1901, with the experimental station nearing completion, Tesla needed more money and approached Morgan.
 Morgan didn’t ‘withdraw’ funding as sometimes claimed, since he had made no promises, but he turned down all requests, and blanked Tesla from that moment on: as did all sources of alternative funding.

 The question in my mind is: why would Tesla go to Morgan, and continue to appeal to him for years afterwards?
-Why would he not go back to Astor and his other sponsors?
+Why did he not go back to Astor and his other sponsors?

-The point is that John Pierpont Morgan cannot be seen in isolation any more than Tesla can.
+The point is that John Pierpont Morgan cannot be seen in isolation any more than Tesla.
 The fact of a “money trust” centered around Morgan was established in the report of a Congressional Inquiry convened by United States Senator Arsène Pujo and led by Samuel Untermyer in 1913.
-Morgan was the leader of a banking cartel that controlled the stock markets, the money markets, and sought to monopolize all sectors of the economy.
+Morgan was the leader of a banking cartel that controlled the stock markets, the money markets, and sought to monopolise all sectors of the economy.
 The inquiry concluded that a community of influential financial leaders had gained monopolistic control not only of the financial markets but of major manufacturing, transportation, mining, and telecommunications.
 The report revealed that at least eighteen different major financial institutions were under the control of this cartel, led by J P Morgan, George F. Baker and James Stillman.
 Officers of Morgan held 341 directorships on the boards of 112 companies with a market value of 22.5 billion.
 This gave them manipulative control of the New York Stock Exchange and money markets.
 The cartel was engaged in merging corporations and consolidating major sectors of the economy into cartels or ‘trusts’, in an effort to dominate and control the entire economy.